croedel/PiInfotainment/README.md

 http://<IP Address of you RasperryPi>/index.html?topic=camera
 ```

-### RCT Power device
+### PV Information
-In order to connect to your RCT Power device, you need to set the correct IP address and port.
+In order to connect to your Photo Voltaic device, you need to set the correct IP address and port.

 ```
-RCT_SERVER    # Device IP address
+PV_SERVER    # Device IP address
-RCT_PORT      # Device port
+PV_PORT      # Device port
 ```

 ### RKI COVID Incidence